apollographql/apollo-server/README.md

 ## Integrations

 Often times, Apollo Server needs to be run with a particular integration.
-To start, run `npm install --save apollo-server-<integration>` where `apollo-server-<integration>` is one of the following:
+To start, run `npm install apollo-server-<integration>` where `apollo-server-<integration>` is one of the following:

 - `apollo-server-express`
 - `apollo-server-koa`